United States · tool

 Chicago-Style Deep-Dish Pizza

-A hearty, buttery crust baked in a deep pan, layered with cheese, toppings, and a chunky tomato sauce on top.
-It's a decadent, fork-and-knife affair that defines Chicago pizza.
+A thick, buttery crust baked in a deep pan, layered with cheese, toppings, and a chunky tomato sauce on top.
+It's a hearty, decadent meal unlike any other pizza.

 Chicago-Style Hot Dog

 An all-beef frankfurter on a poppy seed bun, 'dragged through the garden' with yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers, and a dash of celery salt.
-Ketchup is a cardinal sin.
+Absolutely no ketchup allowed.

 Italian Beef Sandwich

-Thinly sliced, seasoned roast beef simmered in au jus, piled high on a French roll, often dipped in the extra gravy.
-Order it 'hot' (with giardiniera peppers) or 'sweet' (with green bell peppers).
+Thinly sliced, seasoned roast beef simmered in au jus, piled high on a French roll, and often dipped in the gravy.
+Get it 'hot' with giardiniera for a spicy kick.

 Jibarito